 GA Standards: SS8H8b, SS8H8c, SS8H8d, SS8H9b

 This program examines the origins of the Arab-Israeli conflict.
 Using primary sources, students will learn about Arab and Jewish connections to Palestine and Israel, how war has shaped the present-day borders, and the many attempts to find peace.

 GA Standards: SS7H2a, SS7H2b, SS7H2c, SS7G5b, SS7G8c, SSWH20b

 Out of War Comes War: The Cold War

 After World War II, the United States and the U.S.S.R. emerged as world superpowers.
-Students will examine reunification in a post-war Germany and learn about the effects of the "Iron Curtain" on economics and politics in eastern and western Europe and the world.
+Students will examine Europe post-World War II, reunification in a post-war Germany, and learn about the effects of the "Iron Curtain" on economics and politics in eastern and western Europe.